 TL;DR: This is a screenshot from Google Search Console showing that the two pages I created to specifically answer questions identified on Google's Question Hub tool have generated nearly 10K organic visits for the site over the past 12 months.
 So, this could be a useful tool to help you grow traffic in your niche, assuming that you can identify enough unanswered questions and produce and submit hgh quality results.
 I can see a few SEOs, testing this strategy out using Chat-GPT!

-So Google recently announced that it was launching QuestionHub in the United States, as a way for publishers to find users’ unanswered questions, enabling them to produce content that will solve these unanswered questions and bring them new visitors (win:win) and make the web a better place (i.e. Make Google a better search engine).
+So Google announced in January 2021 that it was launching QuestionHub in the United States, as a way for publishers to find users’ unanswered questions, enabling them to produce content that will solve these unanswered questions and bring them new visitors (win:win) and make the web a better place (i.e. Make Google a better search engine).

 Is Google Question Hub useful for SEOs?